State retrieval beyond Bayes' retrodiction: Bayes reversion from physical principles

 \begin{observation*} $\R$ is the direct sum of the identity matrix acting on the first $\ell$ sites and a permutation matrix with cycles of maximal length $2$ acting on sites $\ell+1,\dots,n$. \end{observation*}

 \begin{proof} Thanks to the structure of $\mathcal{U}(\Phi\pi,\pi)$, one can interpret the coefficients $\{\lambda_k^{({\Phi})}\}$ as a probability vector.
 Thus $\R$ must map probability distributions into probability distributions, meaning that $\R$ is a stochastic matrix.
-Moreover, axiom~(\ref{ax:6}) implies $\R^2 =\id$, meaning that $\R$ is invertible and coincides with its inverse.
+Moreover, principle~(\ref{ax:6}) implies $\R^2 =\id$, meaning that $\R$ is invertible and coincides with its inverse.
 It should be noticed that all the invertible stochastic matrices are permutations.
-The involutive condition then also implies that it must be a permutation of cycle at most $2$.
+The involutive principle then also implies that it must be a permutation of cycle at most $2$.
 We can now focus on the action of $\R$ on the first $\ell$ indices.
-From condition~(\ref{ax:2}) we know that permutations must be mapped into their inverse, that is $U\rightarrow U^T$.
+From principle~(\ref{ax:2}) we know that permutations must be mapped into their inverse, that is $U\rightarrow U^T$.
 Thanks to the relation between the vertices of $\mathcal{U}(\Phi\pi,\pi)$ and $\mathcal{U}(\pi,\Phi\pi)$ this corresponds to $\R$ acting as the identity on the first $\ell$ elements of $\{\lambda_k^{({\Phi})}\}$. \end{proof}

-It follows that, in order to study $\R$, it is sufficient to study its action on the vertices of the simplex of the probability vectors $\{\lambda_k^{({\Phi})}\}$.
+Since $\R$ is a stochastic matrix, it is sufficient to study its action on the vertices of the simplex of the probability vectors $\{\lambda_k^{({\Phi})}\}$.
 In particular we need to check if there is any permutation of two vertices of this simplex that is admissible other \ms{than} the identity.

 We focus on the action of $\R$ on single vertices.
-Consider in particular the case in which $\Phi :=V^{(i)}_{\Phi\pi|\pi}$.
-Since $\R$ is a permutation, there exists a vertex $V^{(j)}_{\pi|\Phi\pi}$ which satisfies $\tilde\Phi \equiv V^{(j)}_{\pi|\Phi\pi} = (V^{(j)}_{\Phi\pi|\pi})^T$.
+Consider in particular the case in which $\Phi :=V^{(i)}_{\Phi\pi|\pi}\mathcal{J}^{-1}_{\pi}$.
+Since $\R$ is a permutation, there exists a vertex $V^{(j)}_{\pi|\Phi\pi}$ which satisfies $\tilde\Phi \equiv V^{(j)}_{\pi|\Phi\pi} \mathcal{J}^{-1}_{\Phi \pi}= (V^{(j)}_{\Phi\pi|\pi})^T \mathcal{J}^{-1}_{\Phi \pi}$.
 From principles~(\ref{ax:4}) and~(\ref{ax:5}) the following matrix

 is positive semidefinite.